How to Grow an Herb Garden From Seed

 Some herbs don't set seeds, thus they must be propagated by cuttings or divisions.
 These include: horseradish, lemon grass, lemon verbena, and saffron.

-Other herbs, even if they do set seeds, are difficult to germinate or take a long time to become established, and in some cases they are not flavorful when grown from seed.
+Others, even if they do set seeds, are difficult to germinate or take a long time to become established, and in some cases they are not flavorful when grown from seed.

 Herbs that are better propagated by division or cuttings include: scented geraniums, germander, ginseng, lavender, mint, oregano, rosemary, some sages, and valerian.